azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

   * Microsoft's [aci-helloworld](https://hub.docker.com/r/microsoft/aci-helloworld/) image
     * In the environment variables section set `"NODE_ENV" = "testing"`
     * Note that this container image will not make use of your CosmosDB
-  * Justin's more interesting [iexcompanies](https://hub.docker.com/r/inklin/iexcompanies) image
+  * Justin Davies' more interesting [iexcompanies](https://hub.docker.com/r/inklin/iexcompanies) image
     * The environment variable section needs `"COSMOSDB"="mongodb://cosmosdbname:cosmosdbprimarykey@cosmosdbname.documents.azure.com:10255/?ssl=true&replicaSet=globaldb"`
     * You should be able to use reference variables for both cosmosdbname and cosmosdbprimarykey to generate that environment variable dynamically
 * Also run the aci-tutorial-sidecar
   * Same size - 0.5 CPUs and 1.5 memory
   * This container starts watchdog.sh which runs `watch -n 3 curl -I http://localhost:80`
   * No need to open any ports

+Again, if you get stuck then feel free to look at some example files [here](https://github.com/azurecitadel/terraform/tree/master/challenge3).

 --------------